 Can I take courses without being admitted to a degree program?

 Student may enroll in a single course, a number of courses, or a program leading to a bachelor's degree.
 All credit courses offered are University of Massachusetts Dartmouth courses and the grades earned are reflected in the student's grade point average at the university.

-Students interested in enrolling into a graduate course need to process a non-degree special student form through the Graduate Studies Office.
+Students interested in enrolling in a graduate course need to process a non-degree special student form through the Graduate Studies Office.
 Enrolling in a graduate class as a non-degree student requires permission of the instructor and/or the director of the specific graduate program.
-Each department has different procedures, so you might first consult the Office of Graduate Studies & Admissions at 508-999-8604.
+Each department has different procedures, so you should first consult the Office of Graduate Studies & Admissions at 508-999-8604.
 If you are considering taking a sequence of graduate courses in a certain academic area, it is best to get the advice of the Graduate Program Director.